 Ascites (build-up of fluid in the abdomen).

 (Note: People who have the above symptoms may not necessarily be having cancer.
 However, they need further tests to find out the cause for their symptoms, cancer being one of them.)

 If you have signs and symptoms that worry you, make an appointment with the best hospital for stomach cancer in Delhi.

 Health History and Physical Examination - A history of the patient's health habits and past illnesses and treatments will be taken.
 The doctor will examine for general signs of health or lumps or anything else that seems abnormal.

-Blood tests are usually to assess general health or for tumor markers
+Blood tests are usually to assess general health or for tumour markers

 Upper GI Endoscopy- If a doctor suspects that you may have stomach (gastric) cancer, he or she may advise upper GI endoscopy.
 An endoscope is a thin, flexible, telescope that is passed through the mouth, into the food pipe (oesophagus) and down towards the stomach and the first part of the small intestine (the duodenum).
 The endoscope contains fibre-optic channels which allow light to shine down so the doctor can see inside your stomach and duodenum.

 Biopsy – to confirm the diagnosis.
 During endoscopy, if anything abnormal is seen, then a small sample of tissue is removed from that abnormal area -this procedure is called a biopsy.
 The sample is then examined under the microscope to look for abnormal cells and for confirmation of diagnosis.
 It can take a few days for the biopsy results.

 We need investigations to find out the extent of cancer in the body.
 The information gathered from these determines the stage of the disease which is important to know in order to plan treatment.